Metro-Goldwyn-Mayer: 1920s and 1930s

 In addition to a large short-subjects program of its own, MGM also distributed the shorts and features produced by Hal Roach Studios, including comedy shorts starring Laurel and Hardy, Our Gang and Charley Chase.
 The studio's distribution deal with Roach lasted from 1927 to 1938, and MGM benefited in particular from the success of the popular Laurel and Hardy films.
-In 1938, MGM purchased the rights to the Our Gang series and moved production to MGM studios, continuing production of the successful series of children's comedies until 1944.
+In 1938, MGM purchased the rights to the Our Gang series from Roach and production of the successful series moved to the MGM studios, where it continued until 1944.
 From 1929 to 1931, MGM produced a series of comedy shorts called All Barkie Dogville Comedies, in which trained dogs were dressed up to parody contemporary films and were voiced by actors.
 One of the shorts, The Dogway Melody (1930), spoofed MGM's hit 1929 musical The Broadway Melody.

-MGM entered the music industry by purchasing the "Big Three" starting with Miller Music Publishing Co. in 1934 then Robbins Music Corporation.
-In 1935, MGM acquired a controlling interest in the capital stock of Leo Feist, Inc., the last of the "Big Three".
-During the first musical craze of 1928–1930, a custom MGM label was created by Columbia using tunes from MGM productions that were recorded by Columbia.
-These records were sold only at Loew's theaters.
-(Columbia also created a label called Publix for Paramount music and sold only at Paramount Theaters.)
+MGM entered the music industry by purchasing the "Big Three" starting with Miller Music Publishing Co. in 1934, then Robbins Music Corporation.
+In 1935, MGM acquired a controlling interest in the capital stock of Leo Feist, Inc., the last of the Big Three.
+In the 1934 California gubernatorial election Democratic nominee Upton Sinclair ran against Republican incumbent Frank Merriam, the latter of whom MGM supported.
+MGM and other film studios deducted a day's pay from each of their employees to raise an anti-Sinclair fund that amounted to $500,000.
+Irving Thalberg was to lead MGM's anti-Sinclair campaign and the studio recruited Carey Wilson to create a series of anti-Sinclair propaganda films.
+These films, directed by Felix E. Feist, included fake newsreels of Sinclair supporters who were portrayed as bums and criminals.
+They were shown in California movie theaters, with one episode featuring hired actors as Sinclair supporters speaking with foreign accents.